mergesort/Boutique/README.md

     - The first app is a [Demo app](https://github.com/mergesort/Boutique/tree/main/Demo) which shows you how to build a canonical Boutique app using the Model View Controller Store pattern.
 The app is heavily documented with inline explanations to help you build an intuition for how a Boutique app works and save you time by teaching you best practices along the way.
     - The second app is a [Performance Profiler](https://github.com/mergesort/Boutique/tree/main/Performance%20Profiler) also using Boutique's preferred architecture.
 If you're working on a custom `StorageEngine` this project will serve you well as a way to test the performance of the operations you need to build.

-- If you still have a question, enhancement, or a way to improve Boutique, this project leverages GitHub's [Discussions](https://github.com/mergesort/Boutique/discussions) feature.
+- If you still have questions, suggestions for enhancements, or ways to improve Boutique, this project leverages GitHub's [Discussions](https://github.com/mergesort/Boutique/discussions) feature.

-- If you find a bug and wish to report an [issue](https://github.com/mergesort/Boutique/issues) would be appreciated.
+- If you find a bug, please report it by creating an issue.

 ---